 According to Kevin Wittmer, director of technical marketing at Maxtor Corporation, IT planners can also look at off-site disk-based storage and disk-to-disk-to-tape (D2D2T) backup solutions as part of their disaster recover plan.
 “Backing up to disk prior to tape has performance benefits and addresses the problem of shrinking backup windows,” he says.
 And off-site mirrored storage allows for real-time replication of mission-critical data.
 Wittmer believes that a key technology for these solutions is the ATA hard drive, as parallel ATA and Serial ATA-based RAID solutions are cost-effective and can improve backup and recovery performance.

-Continued from Page 1 Vendors play a role in creating efficient and effective storage management practices
+Vendors play a role in creating efficient and effective storage management practices

 According to some industry experts, the single most helpful strategy that vendors can implement to help customers effectively manage storage is to offer complete solutions rather than the “erector set” projects so prevalent today.